Financial support for heat pumps and biomass boilers

 Your rights are protected by various consumer bodies, set up to promote the renewable energy sector and protect customers.
 These include organisations like RECC and HIES.
 MCS can advise you on when and how to engage with them.

-For more information, please see Chapter 6 of the property owner guidance.
+For more information, please see Chapter 6 of our BUS guidance for property owners

 For any issues related to the Boiler Upgrade Scheme (BUS), contact Ofgem directly: